amsievert/dndnotes/mdFiles/Campaign Notes/The Return of Ileus/Session 66.md

 Among some small trinkets around the glyph is an hourglass with sand in it, but also a tiny crystal that *tinks* against the glass inside, trying to return somewhere, acting as a sort of compass.
 It is pointing to Hourglass Isle.
 #### Hourglass Isle
 Following the small crystal leads the party to another island on Aquallor where time has completely frozen.
 The ship gets stuck in the water a few hundred feet off the shore since the water is stuck in time.
-This island is larger than the last,
+This island is larger than the last, and has wildlife, all frozen in time.
+The crystal leads the party to an overhang cave.
+Inside the cave is a glyph made up of similar looking crystals to the one in the hourglass.
+To deactivate the glyph, the crystal must be released from the hourglass, whereupon it shatters the glyph and deactivates the ward.

+As this last ward is deactivated, the whole plane shakes and a brief chord rings out through the sky.
+Harmonia immediately calls the party and asks what happened.
+She brings them back to her palace.
+#### The Ward of Resonance
+With all the other Wards deactivated, Harmonia can now hear the song of the final ward.